 With post-doc Chris Harig, Frederik wrote widely publicized articles in PNAS and EPSL about the temporal and geographic distribution of the ice mass melting off Greenland and Antarctica, as recorded by time-variable satellite gravity.
 Read more about this work in layman's terms in the Princeton News releases about Greenland and Antarctica, and in many other international publications in print and on the web.
-A dedicated website has been set up to further disseminate the latest research results.
+A dedicated website contextualizes and further disseminates the latest research results.

-With post-doc Bob Kopp, Princeton colleagues Adam Maloof and Michael Oppenheimer and Harvard's Jerry Mitrovica, Frederik wrote a widely publicized article in Nature reconstructing the history of sea level fluctuations during the Last Interglacial (about 125 thousand years ago, and thought to be a good analogue for Earth's immediate future), using a probabilistic approach informed by geologic indicators and by the geophysics of sea level change.
-Read more about this work here, on the Princeton Web News homepage, in The Guardian, The Independent, Newsweek, Time Magazine, U.S.News & World Report, or in many other international publications in print and on the web.
+With former post-doc Bob Kopp, Princeton colleagues Adam Maloof and Michael Oppenheimer and Harvard's Jerry Mitrovica, Frederik wrote a widely publicized article in Nature reconstructing the history of sea level fluctuations during the Last Interglacial (about 125 thousand years ago, and thought to be a good analogue for Earth's immediate future), using a probabilistic approach informed by geologic indicators and by the geophysics of sea level change.
+Read more about this work here, on the Princeton Web News homepage, in The Guardian, The Independent, Newsweek, Time Magazine, U.S.News & World Report, and in many other international publications in print and on the web.

-At Princeton, Frederik has taught Global and Introductory Geophysics (GEO320 & GEO371/PHY371), Data, Models & Uncertainty in the Natural Sciences (GEO422), and co-taught Fundamentals of the Geosciences (GEO506), Origin and Evolution of the Continental Lithosphere (GEO556) with Blair Schoene, and the Freshman Seminars Earth's Changing Surface & Climate (FRS149 & FRS145) and Earth's Environments & Ancient Civilizations (FRS171 & FRS187), and State of the Earth: Shifts & Cycles (FRS135) , the latter with Adam Maloof.
+At Princeton, Frederik has taught Global and Introductory Geophysics (GEO320 & GEO371/PHY371), Data, Models & Uncertainty in the Natural Sciences (GEO422), and co-taught Fundamentals of the Geosciences (GEO506), Origin and Evolution of the Continental Lithosphere (GEO556) with Blair Schoene, and the Freshman Seminars Earth's Changing Surface & Climate (FRS149 & FRS145), Earth's Environments & Ancient Civilizations (FRS171 & FRS187), and State of the Earth: Shifts & Cycles (FRS135) , the latter with Adam Maloof.

 Even More About Frederik